jheske/orchid-sunroom-readme/README.md

 ### Orchid Details

-Here you can dit most of the details for your orchid.
+Here you can edit most of the details for your orchid.
 The app will use the information you provide on this screen to help you search and sort your collection.
 It also facilitates showing reminders and icons for watering, repotting, and fertilizing schedules.

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-1.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-2.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-3.png" height="500" width="250">

 ### Edit an Orchid

-Use this screen you can edit most of the fields shown on the Details page.
+You can edit most of the fields shown on the Details page.
 See a few examples below.

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-edit-cattleya-1.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-edit-cattleya-2.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-edit-cattleya-3.png" height="500" width="250">